jmillxyz/Win32-OpenSSH-wiki/Project-Status.md

 This repo (https://github.com/PowerShell/Win32-OpenSSH) is being maintained to keep track of releases and issues.
 Win32-OpenSSH will be deprecated once changes in PowerShell/openssh-portable are integrated back into openssh/openssh-portable.

+Win32-OpenSSH is shipped as FOD (Feature On Demand) in Windows 10 fall creator update.
+For more information, please visit our [official blog](https://blogs.msdn.microsoft.com/powershell/2017/12/15/using-the-openssh-beta-in-windows-10-fall-creators-update-and-windows-server-1709/).

 Refer to project scope [here](https://github.com/PowerShell/Win32-OpenSSH/wiki/Project-Scope)

 #### Work in progress